bronhaim/community/contributors/design-proposals/node/node-fence.md

 ### Scope of this proposal
 We cover isolation (storage-fence, cluster isolation) and power-management (rebooting the node’s machine) actions while node is partitioned from cluster until it becomes responsive again.
 We don’t cover:
-- HA applications
+* HA applications
-- Collaborative storage based fencing (e.g. sanlock)
+* Collaborative storage based fencing (e.g. sanlock)
-- Network fencing
+* Network fencing

 We assume:
-- Containers that lose access to network and/or storage will self terminate (important for environments relying on network and/or storage fencing)
+* Containers that lose access to network and/or storage will self terminate (important for environments relying on network and/or storage fencing)
-- With isolating the node we benefit by allowing quicker and intensive actions when node that runs stateful applications becomes unreachable.
+* With isolating the node we benefit by allowing quicker and intensive actions when node that runs stateful applications becomes unreachable.

+NOTE: We need to reflect that in the Roadmap, something like first we concentrate purely on the power management operations but we plan to extend the supported fencing/isolation to other areas like the storage fencing.

 ### Solution proposal
-To address this we propose the addition of the fence controller which, in the event of a node-level connectivity failure, signals to a new fencing executor that isolates the affected node and notifies the apiserver that it is safe to continue recovery.
+To address this we propose the addition of the fence controller which, in the event of a node-level failure, signals to a new fencing executor to isolate the affected node and notifies the apiserver that it is safe to continue recovery.

-This functionality, if configured by the admin, applies exclusively to nodes running StatefulSets as they are currently the only construct that provides at-most-one semantics for its members.
-In the absence of this feature, an end-user has no ability to safely or reliably allow StatefulSets to be recovered and as such end-users will not be provided with a mechanism to enable/disable this functionality on a set-by-set basis.
+This functionality, if configured by the admin, is absolutely necessary for nodes running StatefulSets as they are currently the only construct that provides at-most-one semantics for its members.
+In the absence of this feature, an end-user has no ability to safely and/or reliably allow StatefulSets to be recovered and as such end-users will not be provided with a mechanism to enable/disable this functionality on a set-by-set basis.

 Depending on the deployment, the fencing executors will have capabilities such as:
-- Power management fencing: powering off\on\rebooting a node
+* Power management fencing: powering off\on\rebooting a node
-- Storage fencing: disconnection from specific storage to prevent multiple writers, and unfence when connectivity retuned
+* Storage fencing: disconnection from specific storage to prevent multiple writers, and unfence when connectivity is restored
-- Cluster fence: Cordon node, removing node wordload from api server
+* Cluster fence: Cordon node, removing node workload from apiserver

-Once the node has been made safe by using one or more of the fencing mechanisms listed above, we can know that either the pods are not running anymore or are not accessing shared resources (storage or network) and we can safely delete their objects from the api server to allow the scheduler to initiate new instance.
+Once the node has been made safe/isolated by using one or more of the fencing mechanisms listed above, we can know that either the pods are not running anymore or they are not accessing shared resources (storage or network) and we can safely delete their objects from the apiserver to allow the scheduler to initiate new instance.

 The design and implementation acknowledge that other entities, such as the autoscaler, are likely to be present and performing similar monitoring and recovery actions.
-Therefore it is critical that the fencing controller not create or be susceptible to race conditions.
+Therefore it is critical that the fencing controller does not create or be is not susceptible to race conditions.

 ## User experience
 The loss of a worker node should be transparent to user's of StatefulSets.
 Recovery time for affected Pods should be bounded and short, allowing scale up/down events to proceed as normal afterwards.